-See the section on How To Select Parameters.
+Refer to: How To Select Parameters.

 Once values are selected, use one of the following methods to Download File Data:

 - Click the button on the drive list standard toolbar. - Select Online | Drive Operations | Download File Data from the menu. - Right-click and select Download File Data.